 Relationship Element

-A Relationship element shall represent a relationship, a connection from a source (a part) to a target (another part or external resource).
+A Relationship element shall represent a relationship, a connection from a source (a part or the package as a whole) to a target (another part or an external resource).
 The source of a relationship shall be the source of the relationships part containing this Relationship element.
 (Note: The target of a relationship is specified by the attributes of the Relationship element.]

 A package relationship shall be a relationship having a package as the source.
 A part relationship shall be a relationship having a part as the source.